Suryanshu-rana/Task-Prioritization-App/README.md

 # TaskPrioritization App with Jetpack COMPOSE
-Todo App using Jetpack compose and MVVM using the latest design techniqe and best prectice adviced by google .
+Task Prioritization App using Jetpack compose and MVVM using the latest design techniqe and best prectice adviced by google .

 ## App Overview
 <img src = "https://github.com/Suryanshu-rana/TodoApp/assets/61387349/ca4a9aba-7e5c-4069-8449-a2928df6eaa8" width ="244" height ="456">